petrikaj/lappaa/awesome-audio-video-apps/README.md

 Whether you need to share a beat preview on Instagram, generate audiogram clips from a podcast, or send a voice note that people want to watch — there's a tool for you.

 *(New to "Chat Unboxing"?
-It’s the magic of turning an invisible voice/video notes into a vibrant, bite-sized video.
+It’s the magic of turning invisible voice or video notes into vibrant, bite-sized videos.
 Beyond just auto-captions, your audio gets a visual makeover with stylish backgrounds and rhythmic audiograms—allowing friends to "watch" your message silently in the chat.
 It’s a total eye-candy upgrade for WhatsApp, iMessage, Telegram, LINE, or WeChat.)*

 ---